 - Experiencing the heavenly feeling in amphitheater Annapurna Base Camp Trekking.

-- Chances to relax in natural hot spring in Tatopani.
+- Chances to relax in a natural hot spring in Tatopani.

 In how many days can we complete the Annapurna Circuit with Annapurna Base Camp Trek?

 The trek can be done completely in 18days, 22days, 25 days, and 27 days.
 It depends on which route you take and how much can you spend during the trek.
 The duration of the trek also depends on the starting point of your trek.